Dan-Matthews-23/local-legends/README.md

 ### Background

-Sunderland is a coastal city in the north east of England with a rich historial and cultural background and a range of highly-rated restaurants.
+Sunderland is a coastal city in the north east of England with a rich historial and cultural background going back at least 1350 years, and has a range of highly-rated restaurants, not forgetting The Forge - a 400-year-old restaurant and one of the oldest in the United Kingdom.

 I have designed this project as a way of giving something back to the city I adore by recognising the magnificent experiences available to residents and visitors.
 It is my intention to release this project as a live app available via website in the short-term, as an app available to download in the long-term.

 I have taken inspiration from Trip Advisor, Just Eat and Trustpilot in developing this project, which are all very successful in capturing customer feedback